 Traveling to Weh Island can lead you to a lasting memory.
 The beautiful underwater landscapes, quaint beaches, and stunning viewpoints of the island are hard to forget.
 However, make sure to dress modestly and display a kind manner when visiting the island.
 Weh Island is a part of the Aceh Province, which is home to Indonesia’s largest Muslim community.
 Nonetheless, get ready to meet friendly faces and warm gestures from the locals of Weh Island.

-Tumpak Sewu Waterfall, East Java
+5. Tumpak Sewu Waterfall, East Java

-Imagine yourself being rewarded with an extraordinary scene of a colossal waterfall surrounded by jungle-clad cliffs.
+Imagine yourself being rewarded with an extraordinary scene of a massive waterfall surrounded by jungle-clad cliffs.
 You can get this unforgettable experience in Tumpak Sewu Waterfall, East Java.
 Tucked in the outskirts of Lumajang, a small regency in East Java, Tumpak Sewu fits the word ‘hidden gem’ perfectly.
 Shrouded in limestone hills and thick rainforests, the 120-meter-high waterfall will captivate everyone who visits.

 Tumpak Sewu Waterfall gains popularity as its picture-perfect landscape hits the internet.
 With the backdrop of the mighty Mount Semeru, Tumpak Sewu Waterfall offers a magical scene of cascading waterfalls and gaping canyons.
 Thus, you need a 2-3 hour hike to reach the waterfall.
-The challenging and slippery hike will be worth it as you reach the bottom of the gigantic waterfall.
+The challenging and slippery hike will be worth it as you reach the bottom of the giant waterfall.

-Labuan Cermin Lake, East Borneo
+7. Labuan Cermin Lake, East Borneo

 Tucked away in the deep jungles of Borneo, Labuan Cermin is one of the most sensational hidden gems in Indonesia.
 This enormous lake features an enchanting gradient of blue, turquoise, and emerald.
 Thus, the name ‘Cermin’ means ‘mirror’, which represents the crystal-clear water that reflects the items and landscapes above it.
 For that reason, visitors won’t leave the lake without taking a bunch of pictures of this unreal destination.